Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial1.md

     **NOTE:** The Connect dialog box allows the user to specify the **server name** and your **account name** to allow you to connect to the server.

-7. Click on the textbox labelled Hostnanme and enter the text: ```shell matrix
+7. Click on the textbox labelled Hostnanme and enter the text: ```bash matrix
 ```